ChristopherJHart/ChristopherJHart.github.io/_posts/2021-03-16-Normalizing-JSON-Data-Structure-Output-On-Cisco-NX-OS-With-Python.md

 ## The Problem

 Ivan's blog post does an excellent job of demonstrating this problem, but to recap, I'll demonstrate my own example of the issue.
+This example was recreated using Nexus 9300v switches in CML2.1.

 Consider a very simple topology where two Nexus 9000 switches (hostnames N9K-1 and N9K-2) are connected to each other via routed interface Ethernet1/1.
 An EIGRP process in ASN 1 is activated on Ethernet1/1.